MChatzakis/BarnesHut-Simulation/README.md

 and
 ```
 cd build
-make java //for Java implementation
+make javaBuild //for Java implementation
 ```
+Note: If the project is splitted (different dirs for java and c++), "make all" wont work.
+You must use the above make targets (c++, javaBuild) to compile each implementation manually.

 ## Automated testing and statistics calculation:
 To calculate the statistics (Python 3 required):
 ```